Carolyn Van Houten

-Carolyn Van Houten is an American photojournalist who works for The Washington Post.
-She has won Newspaper Photographer of the Year, Pictures of the Year International (2016); Excellence in Photojournalism award from NLGJA: The Association of LGBTQ Journalists (2017), Robert Capa Gold Medal (2018), and Photography - International category, Robert F. Kennedy Journalism Award (2019).
+Carolyn Van Houten is a Pulitzer Prize-winning independent photojournalist who previously worked for The Washington Post.
+She has won Newspaper Photographer of the Year, Pictures of the Year International (2016); Excellence in Photojournalism award from NLGJA: The Association of LGBTQ Journalists (2017), Robert Capa Gold Medal (2018), Pulitzer Prize in Explanatory Reporting (2020), and Photography - International category, Robert F. Kennedy Journalism Award (2019).

 Life and work

 Van Houten grew up on a farm in rural North Carolina.
 She studied journalism at the University of North Carolina at Chapel Hill.

 She has worked as a photo intern at National Geographic, and a staff photojournalist at the San Antonio Express-News covering south and west Texas.
-As of 2023 she is a staff photojournalist at The Washington Post, based in Washington, DC.
+She worked in more than 50 countries as a staff photojournalist at The Washington Post, before becoming an independent photographer based out of Washington, DC.